TheRhanderson/socialboost-asf/README.md

   - Type 2 (Funny)
   - Type 3 (Not Helpful)

-Example usage: `RATEREVIEW ASF https://steamcommunity.com/id/xxxxxxxxx/recommended/739630 1` (The URL refers to the game review, and 1 indicates a Useful recommendation).
+Example usage: `RATEREVIEW ASF https://steamcommunity.com/id/xxxxxxxxx/recommended/739630 1` (The URL refers to the game review, and 1 indicates a Helpful recommendation).

 ### Steam Workshop
 To follow a Steam profile's Workshop, use the command: